Cynid-22/Cynid-22/.github/README_AUTO_UPDATE.md

-# Automated README Repository Updates (Topic-Based)
+# Automated README Repository Updates (Topic-Based) for anyone who wants to feature their repositories in their README.md

 This system automatically discovers and displays your GitHub repositories based on topics - no manual configuration needed!